psaxioti/OpenTRIM/README.md

 The default install location is `$HOME/.local`, thus `sudo` is not required.
 Override this by setting the option `-DCMAKE_INSTALL_PREFIX="/your/install/location"` when calling `cmake`.

-In Windows please download the latest binary distribution release provided as a zip file.
+On **Windows** please download the latest binary distribution release provided as a zip file and extract to some location.
+To be able to run the program from the windows command line, add the program folder to the user or system path.

 ### Usage